mendersoftware/mender-docs/02.Architecture/01.components/docs.md

 ![Partition A active](update-active-a.png)

 When an image is updated, the new version it is written to the inactive partition.
-When complete, the checksum and digital signatures are checked, and if all is well, a flag is set in the bootloader that will cause it to to flip the active and inactive partitions around on next reboot.
+When complete, the checksum is verified.
+If all is well, a flag is set in the bootloader that will cause it to to flip the active and inactive partitions around on next reboot.
-Then the system resets.
+Then the system reboots.

 ![Partition B active](update-active-b.png)

 ## Commit and rollback

-On the first boot into Linux following an update, the update agent will **commit** the update.
+On the first boot into Linux following an update, the update client will **commit** the update.
 This sets a flag in the bootloader that indicates that the operating system booted correctly.

 If something causes the device to reboot before committing the update, the bootloader knows that something went wrong, and will **roll back** to the previous version by flipping the active and inactive partitions back again.